Planned Roof Maintenance vs Reactive Repairs: What Saves More Money for Councils and Housing Providers?

 Often occupied 24/7

-Full of vulnerable people (tenants, students, elderly, staff)
+Full of vulnerable people (tenants, students, the elderly, staff)

 Under strict safety, regulatory and public scrutiny